Advantages of Cost Accounting

 #2 – Aids Cost Control and Cost Reduction

-A good cost accounting system helps management decrease the entity’s production cost by means of cost control and cost reduction.
+A good cost accounting system helps management decrease the entity’s production cost by employing cost control and cost reduction.

 - Cost reduction aims to lower the per-unit cost of production without compromising on the quality of the product.